Distorted optimal transport: Non-linear and distorted expectations

-We first define distorted expectations.
-Fix an atomless probability space $(\Omega, \mathcal A, \p)$, and let $\X$ be the set of bounded random variables.
+We will focus on the popular class of non-linear expectations, the distorted expectations.
 A \emph{distortion function} is an increasing (in the non-strict sense) function $h: [0,1] \to [0,1]$ satisfying $h(0)=1-h(1)=0$.
 The set of distortion functions is denoted by $\mathcal H$.
 The \emph{distorted expectation} associated with distortion function $h$ is $\EE^h: \X\to \R$ defined by

 For an unbounded random variable $X$, a distorted expectation can also be defined via \eqref{yaari:theory}, which may be infinite or undefined.
 We focus on bounded random variables in this paper to illustrate the main ideas, while keeping in mind that most results also hold on more general spaces, provided that $\EE^h[X]$ is well defined.
+A distorted expectation is a non-linear expectation, and it is sub-linear if and only if $h$ is concave (see Lemma \ref{lem:1p} below).
+Moreover, any sub-linear expectation on $\X$ can be written as the supremum of sub-linear distorted expectations, as shown by \cite{K01}.

 Distorted expectations are used in many different fields under different names, and they belong to the general class of Choquet integrals characterized by \cite{S86, S89}.
-They are also special cases of non-linear expectations (\cite{P19}).
 We refer to the monographs of \cite{D94}, \cite{W10} and \cite{FS16} for general theories of the Choquet integral and distorted expectations in economics and finance.

 In decision theory, the distortion function $h$ represents a subjective inflation/deflation of the true probability.
 If the random variable $X$ is nonnegative, then \eqref{yaari:theory} reduces to

 If the distortion function $h$ is left-continuous, through a change of variable, $\EE^h$ can be written as (see e.g., \citet[Lemma 3]{WWW20})